MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/CodeCoveragePolicy.md

   branch coverage is not available, use `Line Coverage`.
 For third party code coverage tools like *JaCoCo*, which support additional coverage types, select `Custom Coverage` and specify the coverage type name (see below).

-- **Coverage Type Name:** Specify the name of the custom coverage type you want to evaluate.
+- <a name="coverTypeName">**Coverage Type Name:**</a> Specify the name of the custom coverage type you want to evaluate.
 If you are unsure about the exact coverage type name, look at the code coverage section of the build summary page.
 The coverage type name must match one of the coverage types displayed in this section.
 This parameter is only visible if *Coverage Type* is set to `Custom Coverage`.

-- **Code Coverage Threshold:** Specify the minimum code coverage value in percentage terms.
-This parameter is only visible if *Fail Build On* is set to `Fixed Threshold`.
+- <a name="threshold">**Code Coverage Threshold:**</a> Specify the minimum code coverage value in percentage terms.
+This parameter is only visible if
+  *Fail Build On* is set to `Fixed Threshold`.

-- **Force Coverage Improvement:** Check this option if you want the current build to always have higher code coverage than the previous one.
+- <a name="forceImprove">**Force Coverage Improvement:**</a> Check this option if you want the current build to always have higher code coverage than the previous one.
   This option is only visible if *Fail Build On* is set to `Previous Value`.

-- **Upper Threshold:** Specify the upper threshold for code coverage improvements.
+- <a name="upperThreshold">**Upper Threshold:**</a> Specify the upper threshold for code coverage improvements.
 It is generally not recommended to strive for 100% code coverage, as this would force you to test even trivial code (e.g., getters/setters).
 Set this parameter to a reasonable high value (e.g., 70%-80%).
 The build will fail as long as the code coverage stays below this value and will pass, as soon as it is reached or exceeded.
 This parameter is only visible if the option *Force Coverage Improvement* is checked.

-- **Delta Type:** Set this option to `Percentage Value` if the comparison between the current and previous code coverage value should be based on the percentage value of code coverage.
+- <a name="deltaType">**Delta Type:**</a> Set this option to `Percentage Value` if the comparison between the current and previous code coverage value should be based on the percentage value of code coverage.
 If you set this option to `Absolute Value`, the absolute number of covered blocks will be used during comparison.

-- **Configuration:** Specify the configuration for which code coverage should be checked.
+- <a name="config">**Configuration:**</a> Specify the configuration for which code coverage should be checked.
 Usually, one build compiles and tests just a single configuration (e.g., debug).
 Thus, the empty default value should be suitable for most situations.
 If you compile and test multiple configurations in a single build job or have a multi-configuration build, either specify a specific configuration, use the variable `$(BuildConfiguration)` (esp. for multi-config builds), or specify no value to check the aggregated code coverage of all configurations.